 LBS: Local Bike Shop.

-MS / Main Set: This is where the work of your workout comes in!
+Main Set / MS: This is where the work of your workout comes in!
 The specific details of your workout can be found here.

-No Days Off: This can be a really bad idea.
+No Days Off / NDO: This can be a really bad idea.
 If your plan says rest day, do just that, rest.
+Your body gets faster and stronger while resting, so do it

-OWS / Open water swim: Free from the restrictions of walls!
+Open Water Swim / OWS: Free from the restrictions of walls!
 Escape the pool and hit the lake, pond, ocean, puddle for an OWS!

 Pace: The amount of time it takes to complete a set distance.
 For example, if you have a workout that says run at a 10 min mile you would run 1 mile in 10

-PB / Personal Best: Your best time at a specific distance or race.
+Personal Best / PB: Your best time at a specific distance or race.

-PR / Personal Record: Your best time at a specific distance or race.
+Personal Record / PR: Your best time at a specific distance or race.
 Can be used as either a noun or a verb.

 Quality: High quality session usually involve intervals at a high or higher than usual pace.
 Quality sessions require lots of rest.